ZZX

 -

-Run without any arguments, featuring an easy to understand JSON configuration syntax.
+Run without any arguments, featuring a config file with an easy to understand JSON block-like syntax.
 Snapshot names are simply UNIX time_t after a @z prefix.

 -

-Receive a read-only filesystem and mount it in a manner so that received changes are available to users immediately.
+Receive a read-only filesystem and mount it in an atomic manner so that received changes are available to users immediately.